jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/13-ImproveTheUI.md

-# Improving the mobile app UI
+# Improving the Mobile App UI

 Now that our app is working, it is time to add a bit of polish to the UI.

 The `ImageCell` in our `ListView` is functional, but not the prettiest way to show off the amazing photos of happy Xamarin developers; let's make it better

-## 1. Creating a new view cell for the list view
+## 1. Creating a new `ViewCell` for the list view

 Currently the `ListView` is using an out-the-box `ImageCell` as the item template.
-This is functional, but doesn't really show of the photo very well.
+This is functional, but doesn't display the photo very well.

 1. (PC) In the Visual Studio Solution Explorer, right-click **HappyXamDevs** > **Add** > **New Item...**